 WitFoo Elevates New Zealand’s Cyber Defence Capability with Kordia Partnership

-WitFoo’s ‘Conductor’ software, for example, takes as little as 15 minutes for us to deploy and the results have been impressive.”WELLINGTON, NEW ZEALAND, February 3, 2026 /EINPresswire.com/ -- WitFoo, the cyber security software innovator founded by veterans of the US military and security sectors, today announced a major strategic milestone by joining forces with state-owned cyber security specialist, Kordia.
+With the cyber threat landscape continually evolving in 2026, Kordia is proud to partner with global leaders and innovators like WitFoo to keep New Zealanders and their businesses safe and connected.”AUCKLAND, NEW ZEALAND, February 5, 2026 /EINPresswire.com/ -- WitFoo, the cyber security software innovator founded by veterans of the US military and security sectors, today announced a major strategic milestone by joining forces with state-owned cyber security provider, Kordia.
 Following the company's recent relocation of its global growth base to Christchurch, WitFoo aims to elevate New Zealand’s cyber defence capability by collaborating with Kordia not just to identify coordinated attacks across New Zealand businesses, but identify who is behind it and stop it.

 Whilst transformational and potentially disruptive in the New Zealand market place, the partnership and indeed WitFoo’s technologies are designed in the first instance to be complementary - ‘supercharging’ the performance and containing the cost of services and technologies already invested in by Kordia’s customers.
 This includes Security Information and Event Management (SIEM) and other cyber security solutions from Microsoft, Cisco, RedShield, Cloudflare, Crowdstrike and Tenable to name a few.